gz-c/skycoin-serialization-benchmarks/README.md

 This is based upon a simple binary encoding format.
 It is similar to XDR except that it is little-endian and does not pad to 4-byte boundaries.
 It uses reflect-based encoding at runtime.

+### Skyencoder

+This is the same as the reflect-based Skycoin encoder but generates the code to eliminate reflection and minimize memory allocations.

 ### Gencode